 - Architecture: 18th century castle with outbuildings and gardens.

-- Access: Visits are permitted for certain sections, but others require discretion.
+- Access: Visits are permitted for some sections, but others require discretion.

-- Photography: Capturing elegant architecture and neglected gardens.
+- Photography: Capturing elegant architecture and abandoned gardens.

-- Exploration: Delve into the history of the castle and imagine the lives of the former residents.
+- Exploration: Delve into the history of the castle and imagine the lives of its former residents.

-A Railway Vestige The abandoned Valenciennes station is a fascinating site, witness to the railway history of the region.
+A Railway Relic: The abandoned Valenciennes station is a fascinating site, a testament to the region's railway history.
 Closed for years, this station offers a nostalgic and melancholic atmosphere.

 Site Features